D3rHase/rsync-deploy-action/README.md

 ### Workflow example

-Here's a workflow file example of how to use this `rsync-action` in your GitHub workflow.
+Here's a action example of how to use this `rsync-action` in your GitHub workflow.